 Acknowledged worldwide as a rare talent in flamenco and classical guitar genres, Adam del Monte transcends labeling and convention as a performer and composer in both genres.
 He incorporates a wide array of musical styles in his compositions for a unique sound and language of flamenco that is steeped in tradition and also progressive in its openness to musical flavors from around the world.

-He has recorded for Deutsche Grammophon as featured flamenco guitar for the double GRAMMY® Award–winning opera Ainadamar (2006) by Osvaldo Golijov, with soprano Dawn Upshaw and the Atlanta Symphony, led by Robert Spano.
-Since then he’s been invited and continues to travel extensively around the world to perform at prestigious venues such as Carnegie Hall and Lincoln Center, Barbican Center London, Colorado Music Festival, and Chicago Symphony’s Symphony Hall among many others.
+Adam del Monte has recorded for Deutsche Grammophon as featured flamenco guitar for the double GRAMMY Award-winning opera Ainadamar (2006) by Osvaldo Golijov, with soprano Dawn Upshaw and the Atlanta Symphony, led by Robert Spano.
+Since then he has been invited and continues to travel extensively around the world to perform at prestigious venues such as Carnegie Hall and Lincoln Center, Barbican Center London, Colorado Music Festival, and Chicago Symphony’s Symphony Hall among many others.
 In 2011, del Monte performed Ainadamar in the 60th anniversary of the Festival de Granada at the Alhambra Palace with the Granada Symphony Orchestra.
 He has been invited to the International Flamenco Festival in Los Angeles at the Redondo Beach Performing Arts Center as a soloist and with his flamenco ensemble, in 2010 and 2012.

-He has recently recorded a feature song as the on-screen hands in the movie Wanderlust (2012).
+del Monte recorded a feature song as the on-screen hands in the movie Wanderlust (2012).
 Other movie music credits include features in Knight and Day (2010), Toy Story 3 (2010, with music by Randy Newman), and Mr. and Mrs. Smith (2005), featuring the music of John Powell.
-He recorded the solo guitar version of “Avner’s Theme” for John Williams’ soundtrack to Munich (2005), by Steven Spielberg.
-Del Monte also composed the music for the short film Soledad, which won the Hollywood Film Festival Award in 1998.
+He recorded the solo guitar version of “Avner’s Theme” for John Williams’ soundtrack to Munich (2005), by Steven Spielberg. del Monte also composed the music for the short film Soledad, which won the Hollywood Film Festival Award in 1998.

 Other performances of Concierto de Aranjuez include those by the California Philharmonic conducted by Victor Venner at Walt Disney Hall, the Pacific Symphony with Carl St.Clair, and the Los Angeles Philharmonic led by Miguel Harth-Bedoya at Dorothy Chandler Pavilion.
 He later made a return visit to the Hollywood Bowl with his flamenco ensemble in a special collaboration with Spanish dancer Lola Greco.
 Other collaborations with the members of the LA Phil include an appearance in the Chamber Music Series at Walt Disney Concert Hall with Mark Kashper.
 In 2007, he joined the Falla Guitar Trio, where he has an active schedule of playing chamber music with Kenton Youngstrom and Gyan Riley.